Ops226/kx-packet-inspector/docs/methodologies/cmsg-parser-discovery-playbook.md

 The client's outgoing message construction is a multi-stage process:

 1.  **Game Logic:** High-level functions related to player actions (e.g., movement, skill use) prepare the raw data for a packet.
-2.  **`Msg_BuildPacketFromSchema`:** This central utility function takes a schema and raw data, then orchestrates the serialization.
+2.  **`MsgConn::BuildPacketFromSchema`:** This central utility function takes a schema and raw data, then orchestrates the serialization.
-3.  **`MsgBuilder_ProcessSchema`:** An internal "virtual machine" that `Msg_BuildPacketFromSchema` uses to write data into a packet buffer according to the schema's typecodes.
+3.  **`Msg::MsgPack`:** An internal "virtual machine" that `MsgConn::BuildPacketFromSchema` uses to write data into a packet buffer according to the schema's typecodes.
-4.  **Queueing & Sending:** The completed packet is then passed to a queueing mechanism (e.g., `QueueOutgoingPacket`) to be sent to the server.
+4.  **Queueing & Sending:** The completed packet is then passed to a queueing mechanism (e.g., `MsgConn::QueuePacket`) to be sent to the server.

 ## Workflow: Tracing Packet Construction